 - The value of a scholarship to 4-H Congress varies for each award.
 Please note the specific scholarship values for each category.
 Other expenses are the responsibility of the recipient.
 To receive the scholarship the 4-H’er must register part or full-time and must present on Presentation Day.

 - Cash awards, either in full or in part, will not be given to the district winners in lieu of the scholarship to attend North Carolina 4-H Congress.

 - When any division winner cannot attend Congress or participate in the state presentation contest, the award will be given to the District silver winner in the 11-13 and 14-18 age group, if the District silver winner registers and attends Congress as a part or full-time delegate and participates in the Presentation Contest.

 - 14-18 level district runners-up in presentations will be invited to participate in the state contest at the 4-H Congress.
 There will be no scholarship available for runners-up to attend Congress unless the district winner decides not to participate in the appropriate age categories.

 - 4-H members may continue to compete in a particular presentation category until declared state winner.
 An exception is made when a silver winner is awarded a scholarship to replace the state winner; they are then no longer eligible to participate in the same program but may participate in others.

-- A team may be composed of no more that two individuals, except in 4-H Entertains.
+- A team may be composed of no more than two individuals, except in 4-H Entertains.
 4-H Entertains there is no limit.
-If the team giving a presentation is composed of individual’s in two different age divisions (8-10, 11-13, 14-18), the team must compete in the older youths age division.
+If the team giving a presentation is composed of individuals in two different age divisions (8-10, 11-13, 14-18), the team must compete in the older youths’ age division.

 - No live animals may be used in any presentation.
 No real handguns or firearms are allowed to be used during presentations.

-Presentation Rules and Regulations from 4-H Awards Handbook
+Presentation Rules and Regulations from the 4-H Awards Handbook

 Age Divisions: 8-10, 11-13 & 14-18